jenny-terry/academic-website/content/publication_page/introduction.md

  css_class = ""
 +++

 Whilst an undergraduate student at the University of Brighton, I was involved in the publication of two peer-reviewed articles which are featured below.
-Note, however, that my research interests and the methods are now *quite* different!
+Note, however, that my research interests and the methods I use are now *quite* different!